Geekiest of Geeks reviews Tad Williams’ “The Heart of What Was Lost”

 The cover of The Dragonbone Chair features Simon Snowlock and the dwarfish Binabik, as well as the wolf Qantaqa (on back cover).
 The cover of A Game of Thrones features Jon Snow and the dwarf Tyrion, and the direwolf Ghost.

-It is no secret that George R. R. Martin drew inspiration for his A Song of Ice and Fire series of novels from the best-selling Memory, Sorrow and Thorn series by Tad Williams.
+It is no secret that bestselling Fantasy author George R. R. Martin drew inspiration for his A Song of Ice and Fire series of novels from the bestselling Memory, Sorrow and Thorn (MS&T) series by Tad Williams.
 Martin has stated repeatedly that Williams inspired him to write ASOIAF:

 In fact, Martin purposely buried some homages to MS&T in ASOIAF, while at other points, he seems to reuse the same plot elements, often to a surprisingly detailed degree.
-Here are 31 similarities between the two book series [contains spoilers for both series of novels]:
+Here are 36 similarities between the two book series [the below discussion contains spoilers for both series of novels]:

 1) A high-born girl named (M)arya disguises herself as a boy, and learns to fight with a sword as she travels throughout the lands.
 In both “Memory, Sorrow, and Thorn” (MS&T) and “A Song of Ice and Fire” (ASOIAF), a young noble girl, called either Marya or Arya, flees her home, traveling in disguise as a boy.
 Despite the fact that many people see through her flimsy ‘disguise’, she keeps wearing it.
 Author George R.R.
 Martin’s naming of Arya is clearly an homage to the original cross-dressing noble girl, Marya from MS&T.